OSRHE Program Code: 104

 (For Registered Nurses)

-Nursing offers a 30 credit hour upper-division program leading to a Bachelor of Science in Nursing degree for licensed registered nurses.
-The mission of the program is to provide educational mobility for associate degree and diploma prepared nurses and to provide preparation for graduate education in nursing.
+The Nursing, B.S.N. degree provides licensed registered nurses (R.N.s) a 30-credit hour upper-division program leading to a Bachelor of Science in Nursing degree.
+The mission of the program is to provide educational mobility for associate degree and diploma-prepared nurses and to provide preparation for graduate education in nursing.
 The curriculum, designed to build on the student’s previous education and experience, prepares nurses for professional nursing practice.
 Major areas of emphasis include family nursing, community health, leadership, and research.
 Graduates are prepared to provide primary health care in diverse settings; to provide education to individuals, families, and community groups; and to continue lifelong learning.

 The minimum time required to complete the program is one (1) academic year (one 8 week semester and two 16 week semesters), provided the student meets all other Nursing admission and University graduation requirements.
 Students working full-time typically complete the program in 4-6 semesters (two academic years).
 Students may take a maximum of five (5) academic years to complete the program after enrolling in nursing courses with field experiences.
 All nursing courses may be completed through an online option.
 The class schedules address the needs of many RNs who work full-time and attend school part-time.
 Two courses contain one credit hour arranged field experiences (64 clock hours).
 Arranged field experiences are usually scheduled during the weekday and conducted in the general area of the student’s residences or employment.
 Independent nursing studies (1-2 credit hours) are available to address specific interests and elective hour needs.